Redesigning a financial services marketing website

 Alongside a tabbed alternative:

-I established some key accessibility and usability requirements, based on my original heuristic evalution; for example, I set up a more logical typographic hierarchy, added consistency to button states, and pushed for larger, more accessible font sizes.
+I made sure our work met our AA accessibility standards; for example, I set up a more logical typographic hierarchy, added consistency to button states, and pushed for larger, more accessible font sizes.

 Take a look around the live site, or explore this example screenshot: